TheRealBatou/festival-api/README.md

 For this reason, instructions for running the app outside of Docker (e.g., directly on a local machine) are intentionally not included.

-If you prefer to run the project locally without Docker, feel free to inspect the docker-compose.yml and .env example file to configure your own environment accordingly — but please note that this setup is not officially maintained.
+If you prefer to run the project locally without Docker, feel free to inspect the docker-compose.yml to configure your own environment accordingly — but please note that this setup is not officially maintained.

 ## Running Tests